skydeval/atproto-plural/README.md

 ### Record keys

 Member rkeys should be lowercase alphanumeric slugs (e.g. `wren`, `sparrow`, `the-host`).
 ATProto constrains rkeys to alphanumeric characters, hyphens, underscores, and periods, max 512 characters.
-Don't use display names as rkeys — they change, slugs shouldn't.
+Don't use display names as rkeys.
+They change, slugs shouldn't.

 ### Front states

 An empty `members` array (`"members": []`) means nobody is fronting.
-This is different from deleting the front record entirely — an empty front is an explicit "nobody's here right now," while a missing front record means the system hasn't set one up yet.
+This is different from deleting the front record entirely.
+An empty front is an explicit "nobody's here right now," and a missing front record means the system hasn't set one up yet.
 Clients should handle both gracefully.

 The order of members in the `members` array is not significant.
-Don't assume the first entry is the "primary" fronter — use the `status` field instead.
+Don't assume the first entry is the "primary" fronter.
+Use the `status` field instead.
 All members with `status: "engaging"` (or no status) are equally fronting.

 ### Proxy members and fronting